 The causes of implantation failure can be very different, and not all of them can be identified with the endometrial receptivity test.

-If you want to learn more about the endometrium and its role in achieving pregnancy, don’t miss this article: What is the endometrium?
+If you want to learn more about the endometrium and its role in achieving pregnancy, the following article has lots of useful information: What is the endometrium?

 Bassil R, Casper R, Samara N, Hsieh TB, Barzilay E, Orvieto R, Haas J. Does the endometrial receptivity array really provide personalized embryo transfer?
 J Assist Reprod Genet.
-2018 Jul;35(7):1301-1305.
+2018 Jul;35(7):1301-1305 (view)

 Miravet-Valenciano JA, Rincon-Bertolin A, Vilella F, Simon C. Understanding and improving endometrial receptivity.
 Curr Opin Obstet Gynecol.
 2015 Jun;27(3):187-92.